Name: John Cooley

 The case for being English

-Although geneticists can do their thing with science, genealogists need
+Although geneticists do their thing with science, genealogists, much like

-the literature that records events in the lives of people that place them in
+historians, need the literature that records the events in the lives of

-told in families--and make associations that may or may not be true.
-Without
+— and make associations that may or may not be true.
+Without these

-these inferences the researcher has literally no clue and no real direction
+inferences, the researcher has literally no clue and no real direction in

-in which to proceed.
-Speculation is essential and, as any scientist will
+which to proceed.
+Speculation is essential and, as any scientist will tell

-tell you, good speculation can lead to evidence that may eventually elevate
+you, good speculation can lead to evidence that might one day elevate to

 universally-recognized as simply having no reasonable evidence that points